-As shown in our simulations, the F*-test appears to be more robust than the in many situations where there are unequal variances between groups, when looking at the Type 1 error rate, but in many circumstances, it is too liberal.
-Our simulations also show that the has better Type 1 error control than both and F*-test when there are unequal variances between groups.
-As can be seen in formula 7, the squared deviation between groups means and the general mean are weighted by njsj2 instead of nj in the numerator of the (Brown & Forsythe, 1974).
+As shown in our simulations, the F*-test appears to be more robust than the F-test in many situations where there are unequal variances between groups, when looking at the Type 1 error rate, but in many circumstances, it is too liberal.
+Our simulations also show that the W-test has better Type 1 error control than both F-test and F*-test when there are unequal variances between groups.
+As can be seen in formula 7, the squared deviation between groups means and the general mean are weighted by njsj2 instead of nj in the numerator of the W-test (Brown & Forsythe, 1974).